 To make the Ayahuasca tea brew, the Banisteriopsis caapi vine is cut into 8- to 12-inch pieces, then pounded with a hard wooden mallet to separate the fibers.
 The pounded mixture of vine and leaves are then added to a pot, covered with water, and boiled and reduced for several hours.
-Other plants or tree barks may also be added to the brew to modify its healing and visionary effects, such as mapacho for cleansing, bobinsana for opening the heart.
 When the liquid in the pot has boiled down to just a few inches, it is drained off and transferred to another vessel where it is further reduced to the desired concentration.
 The final product is usually a very dark brown color, with a slightly sticky consistency similar to molasses.
 Preparing Ayahuasca is much more than just chemistry, and the intention and state of mind of the person making the tea has a significant impact on the experience of those who drink it.
 This is why it is very important that an experienced shaman prepare the Ayahuasca brew so that they are able to channel their inner energy and intentions into the tea by keeping healing, positive intentions in mind and pushing away all negativity.
 The shaman also sings icaros (songs sung during healing ceremonies) while making the Ayahuasca tea, asking the spirits for good healings and visions in the ceremonies for which it will be used.

 How does the Ayahuasca medicine work?